Law school is a stressful place which, quite frankly, some people can’t handle.

 Stress and depression often go hand-in-hand, one leading to the other in a vicious cycle.
 Below are a list of some things that you can help you combat stress and depression.

-1) Remember - You Don’t Control Your Grades. – So stop worrying about them and just focus on your schoolwork.
+- You Don’t Control Your Grades. – So stop worrying and just focus on your schoolwork.